 Liquorice Root Tea

-Apparently Roman legions were given liquorice root to chew as they marched not only did it help quench thirst but it contains ‘indole’ a powerful tooth decay-preventive compound.
+Roman legions were given liquorice root to chew as they marched not only did it help quench thirst, but it contains ‘indole’ a powerful tooth decay-preventive compound.
 We have excellent quality liquorice Root available in our online shop

-- Like all powerful natural remedies Liquorice and it’s extracts need to be treated with respect and are safe when used in normal quantities, e.g up to 3 cups a day.
+- Like all robust natural remedies Liquorice and it’s extracts need to be treated with respect and are safe when used in mindful quantities, e.g. up to 1 teacup a day

-How to make Liquorice Root Tea ( makes 3-4 cups)
+How to make it ( 1/2 a stick makes 3 cups)

-Take one Liquorice root peel off the bark; use the blade of a potato peeler to roughly scrap the brown outer off.
-This can be quite messy therefore it’s nice to do outside while you have a few deep breaths of fresh air.
+Take one Liquorice root and shave off the bark; (you don’t have to, but the bark can add a slightly bitter taste).
+This can be quite a messy process, therefore it’s nice to do outside if you can, while you have a few deep breaths of fresh air.

 - Cutting the liquorice root

-Use sharp garden secateurs or kitchen scissors to split and chop the roots in 2-4 cm lengths.
-You can split them length ways first by tapping the blade of a knife (like an axe splits wood) until they split.
+Use garden secateurs or strong kitchen scissors to split and chop the root in 2-4 cm lengths.
+You can split them lengthways first by tapping the blade of a knife (like an axe splits wood) until they split.

 - Boil water and simmer the Liquorice Root tea

-We think a 4cm split length is enough for a good brew per person.
-Pop the root, plus any powder or little bits into a pan with the boiled water.
+Pop half the root, plus any powder or little bits into a pan with 450ml of water.

-You will want to strain the brew before you serve it.
-No need to add anything to this super healthy and vitalising drink.
-This is also great cold.
-Leave to cool and serve on a hot day on ice.
+You may want to strain the brew before you serve it.
+No need to add anything to this sweet and vitalising drink.
+Liquorice tea is also great cold.
+Leave to cool and serve on a hot day with ice.